 An account providing access to the HVAC system for monitoring purposes

 An account used for replication of data between directory instances.

 Service accounts are a significant source of concern for many organizations because they are often established with a static password that, if not encrypted, can be read by any system administrator.
-That service account, if compromised, can be used interactively by a malicious actor and possibly used for lateral movement to other servers in the organization (e.g., using these accounts for stepping-up authorizations to other environments).
+These accounts can then be used interactively by a malicious actor and possibly used for lateral movement to other servers in the organization.
 Including service accounts in the corporate data loss protection tools, such as authentication monitoring for anomalies, can guard against such vulnerabilities.
 A better practice is to migrate static service accounts to APIs that typically impose a strict security and monitoring regime.

-Note: the term ‘service account’ (a non-person account) is sometimes used incorrectly to describe an account that is accessed periodically by a service person, e.g., an HVAC technician.
-Such accounts are user accounts and are not addressed in this document other than to note that because this personnel are often external to a company, and therefore not in the IAM data store, a ‘generic account’ is sometimes established for any person in the service company to use.
-This is an IAM issue.
-There is no place for generic accounts in the modern organization, and they should not be used.
-Options include:
+Note: the term ‘service account’ (a non-human account) is sometimes misused to describe an account accessed periodically by a service person, e.g., an HVAC technician.
+Such accounts are user accounts and are not addressed in this document.
+Note that because these personnel are often external to a company and therefore not in the IAM data store, a ‘generic account’ is sometimes established for any person in the service company to use.
+This convenient approach is an issue for the IAM environment.
+There is no place for generic accounts in the modern organization and they should not be used.